Nose Reshaping and Reconstruction (Rhinoplasty)

 Surgery and Recovery

 Rhinoplasty is commonly an outpatient surgery, performed with general anesthesia or local anesthesia and sedation.
-After a few hours recovery you will be permitted to go home.
-You may have a metal splint on your nose to aid in healing, which is removed after several days.
-You will be given detailed information from Dr. Loghmanee or Dr. Cerio detailing normal symptoms, signs of complication and instructions for recovery.
+After a few hours of recovery you should be permitted to go home.
+You may have a metal splint on your nose to aid in healing, which will be removed after several days.